KRShea/KRShea.github.io/_posts/2024-03-23-fundamentals-dataviz_review.md

 The joke is that sometimes the uneducated opinion and the expert opinion end up being similar, and conflict with the opinion of the average practioner.

-Many data visualization enthusiasts, myself included, cringe at the thought of adding a pie chart to a PowerPoint presentation requested by someone who hasn't read Storytelling with Data (a great book in its own right).
+Many data visualization enthusiasts, myself included, cringe at the thought of adding a pie chart to a PowerPoint presentation requested by someone who hasn't read <i>Storytelling with Data</i> (another great book).

 In the end Dr. Wilke makes a compelling case for the pie chart, and even gives a great rubric for when to use one.
 In short Pie charts are great when you are trying to show something as a percent of a whole, or show simple fractions like 1/2.